 When you walk into a classroom at Rhodes, you don't become just another student in a sea of faces and backpacks.
 At the heart of the Rhodes education is the mentorship relationship between faculty and students.

-Assistant Professor of Biochemistry & Molecular Biology at Rhodes College Dr. Shana Stoddard is intentional about bringing out the best in her students.
+Assistant Professor of Biochemistry & Molecular Biology and Assistant Professor of Chemistry at Rhodes College Dr. Shana Stoddard is intentional about bringing out the best in her students.
 Like many at Rhodes, she often engages in important research with undergraduates.

 "In my lab, my students get to work directly with me and they then become the individuals who are analyzing and producing new scientific information," says Dr. Stoddard.